(Including Fraunces Tavern® Museum Book Award Presentation)

 When are winners notified?

-The Winner, Runner-Up and Honorable Mention will be invited to attend the Museum’s annual Battles of Lexington and Concord Dinner & Fraunces Tavern® Museum Book Award Presentation in April, where they will be presented with the Fraunces Tavern Museum Book Award.
+The Winner and Honorable Mentions will be invited to attend the Museum’s annual Battles of Lexington and Concord Dinner & Fraunces Tavern® Museum Book Award Presentation in April, where they will be presented with the Fraunces Tavern Museum Book Award.
 Recipients must be able to attend the ceremony in order to officially receive the Book Award.

 Past Recipients of the Fraunces Tavern Museum Book Award